d-gomon/d-gomon.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Candidate, Badminton Enthusiast, Meme Expert
+subtitle: PhD Candidate in Statistics at Leiden University

 profile:
   align: right